+The bank for a changing world

+^{2.} Federal Reserve, Transcript of Chair Powell's press conference, 15 December 2021.

+3

+2021

+2019

 Finally, the Bank of Japan announced its version of tapering.
-Purchases of commercial paper and corporate bonds will, from April 2022 onward, return to the pre-Covid-19 pace.
-However, the 'Special Program to Support Financing in Response to the Novel Coronavirus (COVID-19)' will be extended in part by six months until the end of September 2022, to support the financing of mainly small and medium-sized firms.6 However, there is no prospect of any change in its interest rate policy.
-Although the four central banks have the same inflation target of 2%7, the differences in terms of their latest decisions may, at first glance, be puzzling.
-To some degree, they reflect differences in the importance given to the Omicron-related uncertainty.
-The Bank of England acknowledges that it might weigh on growth but it is more focusing on inflation, where the Omicron impact is not clear.
-The Federal Reserve seems to give less weight to the new variant, which reflects its conviction that the economy is strong and hence should be resilient.
-The ECB insists that "the balance between the inflationary or deflationary impact that omicron will have is still totally uncertain", which explains its preference to "keep flexibility and optionality in order to respond to change of circumstances"8.
-Moreover, the different countries are at different stages of the cycle, in terms of inflation, the unemployment rate, etc. The four central banks have one thing in common however, which is a preparedness to react when circumstances require.
-Christine Lagarde put it very nicely during her press conference: "we are driven by data".
+Purchases of commercial paper and corporate bonds will, from April 2022 onward, US: MANUFACTURING PMI PRICE PRESSURES return to the pre-Covid-19 pace.
+However, the 'Special Program to Support Financing in Response to the Novel Coronavirus (COVID-19)' Delivery times, inverted Input prices Output prices will be extended in part by six months until the end of September 2022, 90 to support the financing of mainly small and medium-sized firms.6 However, there is no prospect of any change in its interest rate policy.
+80 Although the four central banks have the same inflation target of 2%7, 70 the differences in terms of their latest decisions may, at first glance, be puzzling.
+To some degree, they reflect differences in the importance 60 given to the Omicron-related uncertainty.
+The Bank of England acknowledges that it might weigh on growth but it is more focusing 50 on inflation, where the Omicron impact is not clear.
+The Federal Reserve seems to give less weight to the new variant, which reflects its 40 conviction that the economy is strong and hence should be resilient.
+The ECB insists that "the balance between the inflationary or deflationary 30 impact that omicron will have is still totally uncertain", which explains 2007 2009 2011 2013 2015 2017 its preference to "keep flexibility and optionality in order to respond CHART 2 SOURCE: IHS MARKIT, BNP PARIBAS to change of circumstances"8.
+Moreover, the different countries are at different stages of the cycle, in terms of inflation, the unemployment

+EUROZONE: MANUFACTURING PMI PRICE PRESSURES